Reviewing Weatherford International (WFTIQ) & The Competition

 Analyst Ratings

-This is a breakdown of current recommendations for Weatherford International and its peers, as provided by MarketBeat.com.
+This is a breakdown of recent ratings for Weatherford International and its peers, as provided by MarketBeat.

 |Sell Ratings